MrPixle2022/Documentaion/Js/node/FilesystemModule.md

 the [**mkdir**] method creates a new folder at a givin path

 > [!CAUTION]
-> the mkdir by default can't create a new folder with in a none exisiting folder means that the file you want to make must be valid up to the dir before last.
+> the mkdir by default can't create a new folder with in a none existing folder means that the file you want to make must be valid up to the dir before last.

 to counter the case above there is a solution: